-If you are an artist – avocational or professional – living in Saskatchewan, we invite you to sign the Artist Registry and help us with our research projects.
-SAA believes that research on the Saskatchewan arts sector is important to helping us advance the arts in Saskatchewan.
+If you are an artist – avocational or professional – living in Saskatchewan, we invite you to sign up for the Artist Registry and help us with our research projects.

 By registering your name, you will help strengthen our work.

-SAA continues to be an active partner in the Saskatchewan Partnership for Arts Research (SPAR) and the Understanding the Arts Ecology of Saskatchewan research project.
+SAA has been an active partner in the Saskatchewan Partnership for Arts Research (SPAR) and the Understanding the Arts Ecology of Saskatchewan research project.

 SPAR reports, publications, and presentations are available at the SPAR website's Reports and Resources page:

-As the SPAR project completes its final year, a new research project is underway – the Prairie Partnership for Arts Research (PPAR) – which has the potential to expand the SPAR’s Arts Ecology research into all three Prairie Provinces.
-SAA contributed to the Letter-of-Intent application process in pursuit of a Social Sciences and Humanities Research Council (SSHRC) partnership grant ($2.5 million over 7 years).
+SPAR has produced unique, local research into artists and the arts in Saskatchewan.
+It also generated interest in similar research across the prairire provinces.
+To that end, SAA contributed to the Letter-of-Intent application process in pursuit of a Social Sciences and Humanities Research Council (SSHRC) partnership grant ($2.5 million over 7 years).
 SAA’s Executive Director was identified as the Convener of the project’s Saskatchewan Advisory Council.
 Ultimately the project did not receive funding, however, the process of applying, strengthened arts research networks and collaboration across the three Prairie Provinces.